BNN Bloomberg: As Report on Business Television (RoBTV)

-The network was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) in 1996 to a joint venture of Thomson Corporation (50%), Western International Communications (25%) and Cancom (25%).
+The network was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) in 1996 to a joint venture of Thomson Corporation (50%), Western International Communications (25%), and Cancom (25%).
 It launched on September 1, 1999, as Report on Business Television (although using the abbreviation ROBTv); it was co-branded with Report on Business, the business news section of the Thomson-owned The Globe and Mail.

 In 2000, Canwest acquired WIC and its interest in ROBTv.
 As part of the agreement transferring WIC's interests in Cancom to Shaw Communications, Canwest acquired Cancom's share of the channel as well.

-The same year, the owners came into conflict with each other: Canwest acquired the Southam newspaper chain, including the National Post, the Globes chief rival, while Thomson transferred the Globe and its shares of ROBTv to Bell Globemedia, a newly formed media company which also included CTV, in which Thomson held a 20% interest.
+The same year, the owners came into conflict with each other: Canwest acquired the Southam newspaper chain, including the National Post, the Globes chief rival, while Thomson transferred the Globe and its shares of ROBTv to Bell Globemedia, a newly formed media company that also included CTV, in which Thomson held a 20% interest.

-Following threats of legal action from both sides, in 2001 CanWest agreed to sell its 50% interest to Bell Globemedia, in exchange for carriage of a proposed competitor aligned with the Financial Post on Bell Expressvu.
+Following threats of legal action from both sides, in 2001 CanWest agreed to sell its 50% interest to Bell Globemedia in exchange for carriage of a proposed competitor aligned with the Financial Post on Bell Expressvu.

 Bell Globemedia assumed full control of ROBTv in late 2001; the channel was then rebranded as Report on Business Television, discontinuing use of the abbreviated "ROBTv" brand.